 Joanne’s brother, Andrew (Andy Grace to his on air listeners), is a prominent radio announcer with a history of working for the AUSTEREO and Australian Radio Networks.

-Finally, Joanne is a very proud Aunty to Alissa and James, and grateful for her family and friends.
+Finally, Joanne is a very proud Aunty to Alissa, James & William, and grateful for her family and friends.
 As a now-rather-mature, but still itinerant soul, she believes that the world is something to be experienced, not something that you read about.